 We strolled along Charoen Krung Road until we reached Phlap Phla Chai Street and then turned left.
 About 50 meters on the right hand side, we stopped at Nai Mong Hoi Thod, famous for their crispy Thai oyster omelet!

 This Thai oyster omelet is also known as Hoy Tod.
 It is a dish brought by Chinese immigrants revisited ‘the Thai way’.
 At Nai Mong Hoi Thod, a shop-house style restaurant, they specialize in making only this dish with either oyster or mussels.
 The omelet is served with a sweet chili sauce on the side.

 We had the oyster version which we found to be full of flavor, though a little greasy.
 The oysters were surprisingly fresh and very tasty.
 A highly recommended stop as a way to immerse yourself into the local Thai-Chinese culture, through food.

 Hours: 11:30 am to 9:30 pm.
 Closed on Tuesday.

 Chinese Noodles & Dumplings at Mung Korn Khao Noodles

 No tour of Chinatown would be complete without a stop for Chinese noodles and dumplings.
 We stopped at a small noodle shop right off one of the alleys, popular for selling freshly made noodles and dumplings.

 If we had not been with Context Travel we would not have known about the popularity of the place.
-Here we had the egg noodles and pork soup and we also shared a side of pork and shrimp dumplings.
+We had the egg noodles and pork soup and we also shared a side of pork and shrimp dumplings.